 1998 – 2009

-In the early weeks of 1997, Fred Seibert created Frederator Incorporated to produce animated films and animated series.
-A year later, the debut cartoon of this studio was released.
-Its logo featured a large black word “Frederator” written at the top and a small “INCORPORATED” right below it, centered.
+In the early weeks of 1997, Fred Seibert created Frederator Incorporated to produce animated films and series.
+A year later, the studio’s debut cartoon was released.
+Its logo featured a large black word, “Frederator,” written at the top and a small “INCORPORATED” centered below it.

-The designers chose a geometric bold sans-serif font for the first half of the title.
+The designers chose a geometric, bold, sans-serif font for the first half of the title.
 Its complete analog is HWT Unit Gothic 717 from Hamilton Wood Type Foundry.
-And for the second part, something similar to Falling Sky Condensed by Cannot Into Space Fonts was used with reduced letter spacing.
+For the second part, something similar to Falling Sky Condensed by Cannot Into Space Fonts was used with reduced letter spacing.
 In addition to the inscriptions, the logo included 23 four-pointed stars lined up in one row: 12 to the left of the word “INCORPORATED” and 11 to the right.

 2009 – today